-- L. Vessels and - M. Clubs. - 5.
-Class V License.
-The owners of the following premises shall be eligible for a Class V License: - A. Bottle clubs. - 6.
-Class VI License.
-The owners of the following premises shall be eligible for a Class VI License: - A. Retail stores Sale of malt liquor for off-premise consumption only. - 7.
-Class VII License.
-The owners of the following premises shall be eligible for Class VII license: - A. Retail stores Sale of table wine for off-premise consumption only. - Sec.
-25. 28 MRSA § 702, first sentence, is amended to read:
+- G. Indoor /ce Skating Clubs;

+- H. Indoor Zennis Clubs;

+- I. Restaurants.

+- J. Taverns,

+- K. Class A Taverns

+- L. Vessels and

+- M. Clubs .

+- premises shall be eligible for a Class V License:

+- A. Bottle Clubs.

+- premises shall be eligible for a Class VI License:

+- A. Retail stores Sale of malt liquor for off-premise consumption only.

+- 7. Class VII License.
+The owners of the following premises shall be eligible for Class VII license:

+- A. Retail stores Sale of table wine for off-premise consumption only.

+- Sec.
+25. 28 MRSA §702, first sentence, is amended to read:

-No licensee for sale of liquor or consumption of liquor to be consumed on his licensed premises shall permit, on his licensed premises, any music, except radio or other mechanical device, any dancing or entertainment of any sort unless the licensee shall have first obtained from the commission a special amusement permit for which he shall pay to the commission a fee of \$10.
+No licensee for sale of liquor or consumption of liquor to be consumed on his licensed permises shall permit, on his licensed premises, any music, except radio or other mechanical device, any dancing or entertainment of any sort unless the licensee shall have first obtained from the commission a special amusement permit for which he shall pay to the commission a fee of \$10.

 Sec.
-26. 28 MRSA § 702, 2nd ¶, as last amended by PL 1975, c.
-74, is further amended to read:
+26. 28 MRSA §702, 2nd ¶, as last amended by PL 1975, c.74, is further amended to read: